 For over 100 years, the Order of the Arrow (OA) has recognized Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.
-Members are known for maintaining camping traditions and spirit, promoting year-round and long-term resident camping, and providing cheerful service to others.
-Our local lodge, Kit-Ke-Hak-O-Kut, hosts OA Service Weekends in May, August, and October annually.
-More information about the OA Lodge is online at https://lodge97.org/
+Members are known for maintaining camping traditions and spirit, promoting year-round and log-term resident camping, and providing cheerful service to others.
+Our local lodge hosts OA service Weekends in May, August, and October annually.
+More Information about the OA lodge is at: https://mac-bsa.org/camping-outdoors/high-adventure-2/